HeisenbugLtd/spat/README.md

 `--sort-by=s` (see below) has the same effect as `--sort-by=t`, except for a warning that what you requested has not been implemented yet.
 By default, no particular order is imposed on the output.

+For the meaning of the three timings after `Proof =>`, please see below.

 *Note* that the `--details` option has no effect on the output here, this option is designed to work with the `--report-mode` option only.